For years, motorcycle riders have been advised that the safest way to avoid a motorcycle accident is to lay down the motorcycle.

+- Stay upright.
 The rubber on the tires provides a great deal of traction.
 By contrast to, the metal and chrome of the motorcycle provides virtually no traction or maneuverability when the bike slides out of control during a lay-down.

+- Brake quickly.
 Newer motorcycles now have amazing braking capabilities.
 To stop quickly, both brakes should be applied at the same time.
 If the front wheel locks up, release both brakes and reapply the rear brake.
 If the rear brake becomes locked, it is best to keep it locked until you have stopped.

+- Swerve.
 To avoid a possible collision, a rider should learn how to quickly swerve the motorcycle around objects and vehicles.
 It is important to be aware of other vehicles and not swerve into them.

-Gurnee motorcycle accidents are extremely dangerous and have a high rate of injuries.
+Illinois motorcycle accidents are extremely dangerous and have a high rate of injuries.
 If you have been involved in an accident, you may be entitled to compensation.

 Contact the experienced Illinois motorcycle accident attorneys at Hupy and Abraham today for a free, confidential, no-obligation consultation.
 Call toll-free at 866-625-2299 with all your legal questions and request your free copy of our book, The Ultimate Guide for Motorcycle Accident Victims.